rhysd/vim-color-spring-night/README.md

 - **`g:spring_night_high_contrast`**: List of string.
 If it includes `'cui'`, it uses high contrast version on Vim in terminal.
 If it includes `'gui'`, it uses high contrast version on gVim.
 Default value depends on `termguicolors` option.

-## Supported Filetypes
+## Optimized Filetypes

-This colorscheme is especially optimized for below filetypes/plugins:
+Color layouts are optimized in following filetypes/plugins:

 - `c`
 - `cpp`